Theinfection91/Ladderbot4/README.md

 ### Team Rank Assignments
 1. **New Teams**:
-   - Teams are assigned ranks based on the order they are created in a division.
+   - Teams are assigned ranks based on the order they are created in a league.
      - First team: Rank 1.
      - Second team: Rank 2.
      - Subsequent teams are assigned incrementally lower ranks.

-2. **Divisions**:
+2. **Leagues and Divisions**:
-   - The bot supports concurrent ladders for the following divisions:
+   - The bot creates leagues that supports ladder tournaments for the following divisions:
      - **1v1**
      - **2v2**
      - **3v3**